 FSU enrolls fewer than 100 HSDE students across all of our campuses, so the population is extremely small and highly talented.
-Instructors will not be notified if a student is part of the HSDE program, so you may never know unless a student self-discloses that information.
 Our expectation at FSU is that HSDE students will be treated like any other student in terms of course requirements and grading.
 However, on occasion you may be asked to accept documentation regarding an absence or alternative final exam time on the basis of a documented high school sponsored activity such as state athletic competition or Model UN (i.e., similar to documented university sponsored activities).
 This provision is included in the articulation agreements as a guarantee to HSDE students, but you are welcome to contact Dr. Courtney Barry, Assistant Dean of Undergraduate Studies, if you have any questions.
 Dr. Barry may be reached at cbarry@fsu.edu.